Nandini2233/Codeginner/README.md

 # Codeginner

 *Codeginner* is an interactive learning platform built with Django.
-It provides *animated Python lessons, a **dashboard* to track learning progress, and a built-in *code editor* for hands-on practice.
+It provides *animated Python lessons*, a *dashboard* to track learning progress, and a built-in *code editor* for hands-on practice.
 The platform is designed to make coding more engaging and beginner-friendly.

 ---